Contact your program first (MD, OT, PT, PACS, etc) pdf link.

 A student’s personal account can also be viewed in real-time status on WebSTAC by viewing “Billing & Bear Bucks” then “Account Inquiry”.

 NOTE: The Pay/View My Bill online statement is only updated once monthly, therefore the information may not appear the same under Account Inquiry.

 The Process of Applying for and Receiving Aid

-- Student applies for aid: FAFSA and university application are required.
-Office of Student Financial Planning reviews and awards federal aid and couples with any department scholarship, assistantship, etc.
+- Student applies for aid: FAFSA and a university application is required.
+The Office of Student Financial Planning reviews and awards federal aid and couples with any departmental scholarship(s), assistantship, etc.

 - Office of the Registrar produces an electronic tuition billing statement that is viewable only on WebSTAC.